 Pomotodo integrates a to-do list in this app and syncs cross-platform.
 It is a time management app designed for the creators.
 It is based on the Pomodoro Technique and GTD theory.

-The app syncs your activities and tasks on to other devices linked with the account.
+The app syncs your activities and tasks to other devices linked with the account.
 You can set Pomodoro timers and to-do lists and add items to the list.
 You can prioritize the list items by pinning and adding hashtags.
-The pro version offers a few extra features in the todo list like create sub-to-dos, set reminders, repeat, and add notes.
+The pro version offers a few extra features in the to-do list like create sub-to-dos, set reminders, repeat, and add notes.

 The statistics generated by the app gives you an insight into your daily productivity, top tags show which tasks were most achieved and what is the best working time for you.
 This is a great app for achieving goals with an integrated to-do list.
 You can sync your data over the devices by signing in.
 The basic version is free but you can upgrade to the pro version($3.9/mo) for full features.